Why Do Japanese People Have Black Hair?

 Many schools and workplaces in Japan prefer the “natural” black hair look, so it is not common for people to dye their hair a shade that isn’t black.

-People with hair that’s naturally dark brown may opt to dye it black as to fit in more with their peers.
+People with hair that’s naturally dark brown may opt to dye it black to fit in more with their peers.

-In fact, some schools have forced students with naturally brown hair to dye it black so that they adhere to the appearance standards the school has set.
+Some schools have forced students with naturally brown hair to dye it black so that they adhere to the appearance standards the school has set.